mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 : It should be possible for a protocol implementation to restrict the operations that a given plugin can execute.

+REQ5:
+: Plugins should be sandboxed and the application should be safe using them regarding memory and runtime traps

 One possible way to realize this new architecture is to include a virtual machine inside each protocol implementation and expose a small Plugin API accessible through the virtual machine.
 Several efficient virtual machines have